isaacdono/music-player/README.md

 ## Introduction

 This project runs on [BitDogLab](https://github.com/BitDogLab/BitDogLab), an educational STEM device equipped with a Raspberry Pi Pico W and various peripherals.
 You can read more about the platform [here](https://www.fee.unicamp.br/bitdoglab-a-revolucao-no-ensino-de-eletronica-programacao-e-iot/).
-Check this news.
 The goal is to play songs in an embedded environment using MicroPython, allowing real-time interaction through buttons for play/pause and song selection.

 ### Hardware Components
 - RP2040 microcontroller (Raspberry Pi Pico W)